facu2279/test_simple_shell/README.md

-# Test file of cohort 13 - Montevideo, Uruguay
+# Test file for simple_shell - Cohort 13 - Montevideo, Uruguay
-*remember to pull before editing something*
+*remember to pull before editing something*\n
-*please add to the list below the tests you commit to the files* *also remember to add your teammates in the AUTHORS file*
+*please add to the list below the tests you commit to the files*\n *also remember to add your teammates in the AUTHORS file*

 # Usage: